pcarrasqueira/top-streaming-services-data-portugal/README.md

 ## Features

-- Scrapes the top 10 movies and TV shows from Netflix in Portugal on FlixPatrol.
+- Scrapes the top 10 movies and TV shows from streaming services in Portugal on FlixPatrol.
 - Creates or updates Trakt lists for these top movies and TV shows.
 - Runs automatically on a daily schedule using GitHub Actions.